-Don’t skimp on a filter
+Don’t skimp on an oil filter

-There’s a huge difference between an economy filter and a top-of-the-line version.
+There’s a huge difference between an economy oil filter and a top-of-the-line version.
 But there’s only a small difference in price.
 If you use conventional oil and diligently change it every 3,000 miles, you can get by with the economy filter.
 But if you regularly “forget” and go beyond that mileage or use long-mileage synthetic blends or full synthetic, spend the extra bucks on a better filter.
 Look at these cutaway filters and you can see why the premium filter is a better choice.

-Changing oil the fast way
+How to change your oil the fast way

-Photo 1: Pull the plug
+Step 1: Pull the plug

 Unscrew the plug and quickly pull it out and away from the oil stream.
 Clean the drain plug and install a new gasket (if required).

-Photo 2: Remove the oil filter
+Step 2: Remove the oil filter

 Crank off the old oil filter and make sure the rubber gasket comes with it.
 If not, peel it from the engine.